Leenie/ansible-universe/README.md

 Appendix: Ansible Best Practices
 --------------------------------

-Ansible Inc. has published a first set of [best practices][1] online, be sure to read them first.
-The practices discussed here are complementing those official ones.
+### DESIGN GENERALITIES

-### Playbook Interface
+#### Playbook Interface

-Always assume your playbook users are not developers: design your playbooks to be configurable, through groups and variables set in the inventory and varfiles.
+Always assume your playbook users are not developers: design your playbooks to be configurable, through _groups_ and _variables_ set in the inventory and varfiles.
-The inventory and varfiles are expected to be created/edited, but having to modify a playbook to make it work is a mistake.
+The inventory and varfiles are expected to be created/edited, but making your user modify a playbook is a design mistake.

-### Role Interface
+#### Role Interface

-If you need a piece of provisioning more than once, re-design it as a role.
+If you need a piece of provisioning more than once, re-design it as a role [1].
 Roles are to Ansible what packages are to your platform or programming language.
 You can safely assume that role users are actually developers, as using them requires some more advanced Ansible skills — but, again, plan for configurability through variables.

-### Documentation
+#### Learnability

 Given a playbook or a role, if groups or variables are not documented, they are non-existent.
 Unfortunately, Ansible (as of version 1.9.2) has no native mechanism to probe neither groups nor variables.
 The documentation (generally the `README.md` file) is therefore the only learning medium for the end-users.
+Make sure it is up-to-date.

-Generate a complete `README.md` with:
+Generate a complete `README.md`:

 	$ cd myrole
 	$ ansible-universe dist

-List variables with:
+Show role information, including variables:

 	$ cd myrole
 	$ ansible-universe show